Doma1204/HC-05-ConfigTool/README.md

 #### 5. Exit
 Exit the program

+## Change Log
+For the complete change log, please refer to [CHANGELOG.md](CHANGELOG.md)
+## Version 0.1.1 - 2020-03-29
+### Better Preset management
+#### Added
+- If preset is changed during HC-05 set up process, it first ask if you want to save changes to the preset.
+#### Fixed
+- Fix Infinite loop when attempting to retrieve the name of HC-05 module with firmware version 2.x.
+- Add notification about decoding error instead of fatal error.
+This error usually happen when the connection between the HC-05 module and computer is unstable.

 ## Dependencies
 The tool requires Python with version above 3.0.
 It is built on top of [pyserial](https://pypi.org/project/pyserial/).